The History Behind the Internet: How It All Began

 • HTTP (HyperText Transfer Protocol) – to send them

-With this, information could be easily published and accessed through browsers like Mosaic (1993), and later, Netscape and Internet Explorer.
-Suddenly, the internet became accessible to everyday users—not just scientists.
+• URLs (Uniform Resource Locators) – to find them Information could now be easily published and accessed through early browsers.
+Suddenly, the internet became accessible to everyday users rather than just scientists.

 The Internet Goes Mainstream

-• Broadband, which replaced dial-up with faster connections
+• Broadband replaced dial-up with faster connections.

 Key Players and Moments in Internet History